If you’ve read our Thinkific review, you’ll know we highly recommend it for creating and selling online courses.

 - 15. SuperHuman Academy

-Kylie Mawdsley is a brilliant interior designer, and she has a blog where she shares ideas on how to decorate your home.
-Apart from the free resources, she also teaches online courses.
+Kylie Mawdsley is a brilliant interior designer, and she has a blog where she shares ideas on decorating your home.
+Apart from offering free resources, she also teaches online courses.

-While her main website uses WordPress, the course website uses Thinkific and is on a subdomain.
+While her main website uses WordPress, the course website is built with Thinkific and is on a subdomain.

-There are four different online courses, which one can purchase individually.
-Kylie also bundles all the courses and offers them together as a full course.
+The platform hosts several online courses, which one can purchase individually.
+Kylie also bundles these courses and sells them as packages.

 This is the most popular way of using the Thinkific platform, where you have a separate brand website/blog and handle all the aspects of course creation and selling through your Thinkific website.